loopme/ios-united-sdk/README.md

 ## What's new ##

-**Version 7.3.0**
+**Version 7.3.1**

-- Updated OMSDK to 1.3
+- Updated OMSDK to 1.3.3
-- Vast wrapper and mediafile fixes
-- New click browser
+- Memory management improvements

 Please view the [changelog](CHANGELOG.md) for details.